Conditional entropy minimization principle for learning domain invariant representation features: Introduction

+The key idea of our approach is to adopt the IRM framework for learning a good representation function that can capture both the true invariant features and the spurious invariant features, but penalize the conditional entropy of representations given labels to filter-out the spurious invariant features.

 The remainder of this paper is structured as follows.
-In Section \ref{sec: related work}, we summarize the recent work on Domain Generalization and briefly introduce Invariant Risk Minimization algorithm and Information Bottleneck framework.
-In Section \ref{sec: problem setup}, we formally define the problem setup and clarify the notations.
-Section \ref{sec: main results} provides our main theoretical results which motivate our practical approach in Section \ref{sec: practical method}.
-Finally, we provide the numerical results in Section \ref{sec: numerical results} and conclude in Section \ref{sec: conclusion}.
+In Section \ref{sec: related work}, we summarize relevant work on DG and briefly introduce the IRM algorithm and the IB framework.
+In Section \ref{sec: problem setup} we formally define the problem and state and discuss the main assumptions underlying our theoretical analysis.
+Section \ref{sec: main results} provides the main theoretical results which motivate our practical approach proposed in Section \ref{sec: practical method}.
+Experiments and their results are described in Section \ref{sec: numerical results} with concluding remarks presented in Section~\ref{sec: conclusion}.

-\section{Related work}
+\section{Related Work}